Whether you’re trying a new dog food to satisfy your pup’s tastes or his changing body, figuring out the best food for your four-footer can be a pain.

-While it isn’t as common to find free dog food samples today, there are still a few manufacturers offering them.
+While it isn’t as common to find free dog food samples today, there are still a few dog food manufacturers and popular brands offering them.
 Some brands are more well-known than others, but it’s worth looking into each if you’re in the market for a new dog food.

-It’s also worth noting that some companies may offer free samples in exchange for a survey that includes your contact information, which will add you to a marketing mailing list.
+It’s also worth noting that from time to time, some pet food companies may offer free samples in exchange for a survey that includes your contact information, which will add you to a marketing mailing list.

 Opportunities to obtain free food will come and go, but these manufacturers have offered free dog food samples recently: